Near-squares in binary recurrence sequences

-If $3 \mid a$, then we put $a=3c$ with $c$ odd, and the equations \eqref{eq u3=2x^2 and v3=2py^2} become
+If $3 \mid a$, then we put $a=3c$ with $c$ odd, and the equations~\eqref{eq:u3=2x^2 and v3=2py^2} become

 where, the factors in the left-hand side of the second equation are relatively prime.
-Therefore, either $c \in \rS$ or $3c^{2}-1 \in 2\rS$. \\ In the first case, put $c=z^{2}$ and combine with $9c^{2}-1=2x^{2}$ to obtain $9c^{4}-1=2x^{2}$.
-This defines an elliptic curve of rank 1.
-Applying the routine {\tt IntegralQuarticPoints} we see that the only integer solution with positive $c,x$ is $(c,x)=(1,2)$.
-But this must be rejected because it does not satisfy the second of the above displayed equations. \\ In the second case we put $3c^{2}-1=2z^{2}$.
-But we also have $9c^{2}-1=2x^{2}$ so, by multiplying these equations we obtain $( 9c^{2}-1 ) ( 3c^{2}-1 )=(2xz)^{2}$.
-The equation $( 9x^{2}-1 )( 3x^{2}-1 )=Y^{2}$ defines an elliptic curve of rank one and, as before, applying the routine {\tt IntegralQuarticPoints}, we see that the only integer solution of this equation with positive $c$ is $(c,2xz)=(1,4)$.
-But $c=1$ is rejected as we saw before.
+Therefore, either $c \in \rS$ or $3c^{2}-1 \in 2\rS$.

+In the first case ($c \in \rS$), put $c=z^{2}$ and combine with $9c^{2}-1=2x^{2}$ to obtain $9z^{4}-1=2x^{2}$.
+This defines an elliptic curve of rank $1$.
+Applying the {\sc magma} function {\tt IntegralQuarticPoints}, we see that the only positive integer solution is $(c,x)=(1,2)$.
+But this must be rejected because it does not satisfy the second of the equations in \eqref{eq:a=3c}.